httpie/httpcat/README.md

 [`curl`](https://curl.haxx.se/),
 or [`wget`](https://www.gnu.org/software/wget/)
-—are too high-level as they provide an abstraction layer and one doesn't have complete control over the exact raw data that gets written to the socket.
+—are too high-level as they provide an abstraction layer and one doesn't have a complete control over the exact raw data that gets written to the HTTP socket connection.

 Low-lever clients, such as the popular [`netcat`](https://en.wikipedia.org/wiki/Netcat), are better suited for this